not-that-python/foobar-challenges/README.md

 # foobar-minion-labour-shifts
 24/11/2020 (the year the world burns alive)

-This is the first challenge I was given by foobar and my result.
+These are the challenges I was given by foobar and my results.
-I hope this can help other people with the same first challenge.
+I hope this can help other people with the same challenges.